Lucasfilm, Ltd./20the Century Fox

 But it’s Anakin’s mother telling Qui-Gon the story of Anakin’s birth that cements his belief.
 You see, Anakin is one helluva nine-year old.
 Not only is he a champion pod racer, he built C-3PO from scratch, has the highest count of midichlorians ever recorded and must also be Jesus Christ since his mother was impregnated with him without benefit of a father.

 It’s somewhere along this point that I realized that George Lucas had not the slightest idea what he was doing story wise.
 I might have gone with a lot of what he dumped on Anakin if he’d made him older, say fifteen or even twelve.
 But nine?
 And when you realize the age difference between Anakin and Padme in this movie it makes you look at their romance in later movies with one eye half closed.
-I can’t blame Jake Lloyd for his performance as he does the best he can and not every child actor can be a prodigy.
+I can’t blame Jake Lloyd for his performance as he does the best he can and not every child actor can be a prodigy on the level of say, a Jodie Foster.
 No, I blame Lucas for the miscasting choice in this movie and in the next two.
 Natalie Portman goes through this entire movie looking as if she has no idea what she’s supposed to be doing and there’s something really off about her smile as if whenever she does so she’s trying to remember exactly which facial muscles to move so that it comes out looking right.

 In fact, while I’m on a roll, let me get all my bitching out of the way so I can end this review on a high note.
 The Trade Federation are what I wouldn’t call memorable bad guys.
 They’re nothing more than galactic bookkeepers and their droid army isn’t very formidable at all.
 They’re worse shots than Stormtroopers if such a thing is possible.
 While I do appreciate that we get to see The Jedi at the height of their power and influence we also see that they’re complacent, way too comfortably full of themselves and supremely arrogant.

 One thing you won’t hear me complain about is Jar Jar Binks.
 And yes, I’ve heard all the arguments and fan theories and whatnot about Jar Jar.
 And for a few years I hated him just as much as you did.
 But then it occurred to me that Jar Jar’s only sin is that he’s supposed to be the film’s comedy relief and he’s not good at that.
 In fact, Jar Jar’s not much good at anything but in a way, that’s the point of the character.
-Not everybody in the Star Wars Universe can be a swaggering, snarky space pirate, noble Jedi Knight or fearless princess.
-Most folks in the Star Wars Universe are just trying to get though the day and their life without getting mixed up in the affairs of Empire and that’s Jar Jar. he gets involved in something that way over his head and he’s trying to get through it the best way he can.
+Not everybody in the Star Wars Universe can be a swaggering, snarky space pirate, noble Jedi Knight or heroic princess.
+Most folks in the Star Wars Universe are just trying to get though the day and their lives without getting mixed up in the affairs of Empire and that’s Jar Jar.
+He gets involved in something that way over his head and he’s trying to get through it the best way he can.

 Thank The Force we have Liam Neeson as Qui-Gon Jinn.
 Neeson inhabits the Star Wars Universe with such confidence you would think he’d created it, not George Lucas.
 He’s got a quiet intensity and calmness that we associate with The Jedi.
 And Ewan McGregor is simply spectacular as Obi-Wan Kenobi.
 He did his homework because in the inflection of his manner of speaking and his body language we can see the Alec Guinness Obi-Wan.
 Seeing him in action, especially in the next episode of the series; ATTACK OF THE CLONES where we get to see him as Obi-Wan Kenobi, Space Detective is the best part of the Prequel Trilogy and makes me wish that it had been exclusively about the adventures of Obi-Wan, saving his introduction to Anakin Skywalker as the last scene of the third movie.